 Reflects GHG emissions from electricity supplies that companies have purposely chosen (or their lack of choice) and contracted.
 Corresponding emission factors:

-- supplier specific emission factor (provided by the supplier)
+- Supplier specific emission factor (provided by the supplier)

-- residual emission factor (country based grid factor, corrected for allocated purchased electricity from renewable resources)
+- Residual emission factor (country-based grid factor, corrected for allocated purchased electricity from renewable resources)

-Greenhouse-gas emissions (GHGE) efficiency improvement
+Greenhouse gas emissions (GHG) efficiency improvement

 The GHGE efficiency improvement is the amount of GHG emissions per unit of output (specific emissions) in a given year compared to the specific emissions in the prior year.
 GHGE efficiency improvements are one of the ratios in the Long-Term Incentive part of the Managing Board remuneration and relate to a three-year period.